 Test your knowledge with a quiz

-- When the Republican party was founded in 1854, it was founded on a progressive platform that supported the emancipation of the slaves as well industry.
+- When the Republican party was founded in 1854, it was founded on a progressive platform that supported the emancipation of the slaves as well as industry.
 In contrast, mid-19th-century Democrats were interested in states’ rights, and many Democrats in the North supported the South during the Civil War.

 - Cultural and economic ties between communities complicated the Civil War’s geographic division between Northern and Southern states.
 Northern Democrats and groups like the Copperheads (also known as Peace Democrats) shared sympathies with the South in support of states’ rights and often perpetuated racial inequality and discriminatory practices.